Carmel, Indiana: Festivals

 CarmelFest is the city's annual 4th of July celebration that has occurred since 1988.
 Since at least 2001, the festival has taken place over two days: July 3 and 4.
 CarmelFest includes a parade on July 4 that starts on AAA Way, heads west on E Carmel Drive, north on Rangeline Rd, east on Main St, and ends at the intersection of Main St and 4th Ave.
 The festival itself consists of live music and booths at both Carter Green and around the Carmel Fountain, connected by the Monon Trail.
 Petting zoos and carnival rides are set up in the parking lot behind City Hall.
-Fireworks are launched for 30 minutes from 9:45pm to 10:15pm and livestreamed.
+Fireworks are launched for 30 minutes and livestreamed.
 CarmelFest is organized by the Carmel Rotary Club and financially supported by local businesses including Republic Airways and Allied Solutions.